Can I Get Oklahoma Disability Benefits?

 “Paying into Social Security” is a phrase that anyone who has looked at a paycheck has probably heard before.
 By having a payroll deduction applied to earnings by an employer (FICA) or as self-employment tax, that individual is contributing to Social Security in order to receive disability insurance benefits (DIB) in the event of a disability.
 These benefits are also known as Title 2 or more commonly referred to as Social Security disability insurance (SSDI).

 However, a payroll deduction does not automatically qualify a person to receive SSDI.
 Speaking with a disability attorney in Tulsa may help claimants, or the individuals filing for Oklahoma disability benefits, improve their chances of having a successful disability application.
+When you call the Social Security law firm of Troutman & Troutman, we can help by reviewing your contributions to Social Security disability and other factors that determine if you are eligible for disability benefits.

 What are Social Security Disability Work Credits?
 Disability Lawyers in Tulsa OK